MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notifications-for-ios.md

 3. Congratulations!
 You have now configured your title’s **iOS** messaging channel.

-## Registering your iOS Client for Push
+## Registering your iOS Client for push

 For **iOS**, you must rely on the default behavior of how **iOS** handles push notifications, as PlayFab does not offer a native implementation on **Unity** at this time.